lromeraj/tele-bot/README.md

 # Generic Telegram bot

-This is a generic bot for *Telegram* which allows you to be the owner so you can communicate privately with the bot.
-If you are not familiar with Telegram bots, you can simply follow the below instructions.
+This is a generic bot for *Telegram* that allows you to become the owner, enabling you to communicate privately with the bot.
+If you are not familiar with Telegram bots, simply follow the instructions showed below.

+> **NOTE**: this repository has been created for simple test cases or proof of concepts and **should not be used in any production environment**.

+If you need additional functionality, you can request it by creating an issue

 # How to create a Telegram bot